RickGelhausen/pathsnake/README.md

 )
 ```

 :exclamation: This script allows to customize the ORA plots by changing the scripts.
-Other custom scripts can be written.
 This is just an example of how we created the final plots for the publication.